Epinephrine in schools

 That’s where the EpiPen4Schools® program can help.
 EpiPen4Schools® is offered by Mylan Specialty, the marketer and distributor of EpiPen® (epinephrine injection, USP) and EpiPen Jr® (epinephrine injection, USP) Auto-Injectors, to help improve access to epinephrine in the school setting.

 The EpiPen4Schools® program provides up to four free EpiPen® or EpiPen Jr® (epinephrine injection, USP) Auto-Injectors, along with EpiPen® Trainers, a storage locker and a detailed training video, to qualifying public and private kindergarten, elementary, middle and high schools in the US.

 To participate in EpiPen4Schools®, a school nurse or other authorized school representative must visit www.EpiPen4Schools.com to download the order and certification form, and then fax or email the form with a valid prescription to 1-973-718-4328 or email@example.com.
 Alternatively, school representatives can call 1-973-845-7600 to speak with a live representative.
 There is no requirement for a school to purchase additional EpiPen® Auto-Injectors or any other Mylan Specialty product.

-The school nurse should train school staff on where EpiPen® Auto-Injectors are located, as well as how and when to use them.
-To help you, Mylan offers free training materials you may download or order at the following links:
+School staff should be trained on where EpiPen® Auto-Injectors are located, as well as how and when to use them.
+Mylan offers free training material at the following link.